21y4d/nmapAutomator/README.md

 # Requirements:
-**Required:** Gobuster v 3.0 or higher, as it is not backward compatible.
+**Required:** Gobuster v3.0 or higher, as it is not backward compatible.
-You can upadate gobuster on kali using:
+You can update gobuster on kali using:
 ```
 apt-get update
 apt-get install gobuster --only-upgrade